Devvlos/LinkPlastic/README.md

 <h1 align="center">🩹 LinkPlastic</h1>
-<h3 align="center">Simple site to group all my profiles on social networks in one place.</h3>
+<h3 align="center">Simple site to group all my profiles on social networks in one place While Also Saving Tree.</h3>

 <p align="center">